-Although it can be messy and unpleasant, it's fortunate that vomiting in dogs is usually not a dire emergency.
-Even so, you should never ignore it.
+Is your dog vomiting?
+Although dog puke can be messy and unpleasant, the good news is that vomiting in dogs is usually not a dire emergency.
+However, you should not ignore it.
 It's important to address your dog's vomiting so you can help your pet feel better soon and make sure it's not the sign of something more serious.

 Why Do Dogs Vomit?

 Dogs vomit for a variety of reasons, some more serious than others.
-Sometimes it's easy to determine the cause (if a chewed toy is in the vomit) and other times it's much harder.
-While not pleasant, do examine the vomit before you clean it up.
+Sometimes it's easy to determine the cause--like when you see a chewed-up toy in the vomit or you know your dog ate something inappropriate, like unhealthy human food.
+Other times it's much harder to determine the reason for vomiting.
+It may seem very gross, but you should examine the vomit before you clean it up.

-One or two episodes of vomiting are not usually serious.
-Do you call your doctor every time you get sick to your stomach?
-Of course not.
-It's important for you to take extra precautions when your dog is sick, though, because dogs can't tell us how they really feel.
-In fact, dogs often instinctively hide illness as long as possible, acting as if they feel fine when they really don't.
+It's not usually serious if your dog only has one or two episodes of vomiting.
+You probably don't call your doctor every time you get sick to your stomach.
+However, it's important for you to take extra precautions when your dog is sick because dogs can't tell us how they really feel.
+In fact, dogs may instinctively hide illness as long as possible as a survival instinct.
+Some sick dogs act as if they feel fine when they really don't.

 If your dog vomits, first have a look at the substance that was vomited up.